segmentio/segment-docs/src/personas/journeys/build-journey.md

 Define the number of branches you want to create.
 Then, add a “Wait for condition” step to define the conditions for each branch.

 > info ""
-> Segment Journeys does not enforce branch conditions to be mutually exclusive.
+> Journeys does not enforce branch conditions to be mutually exclusive.
 For more information about ensuring branch exclusivity, see [Best Practices](#).

 **Send to destinations** delivers information about the journey to the selected destination.
 For more information, see [Send data to destinations](/docs/personas/journeys/send-data)